Adaptation Approaches for Nearest Neighbor Language Models: kNN-LMs

 \section{kNN-LMs}

-For a context $c_t$ defined by the sequence of words $\{w_1, \ldots, w_{t-1}\}$, the causal language modeling task aims to model a probability distribution over the next word\footnote[1]{We use ``token'' and ``word'' interchangeably.} $w_t$.
+For a context $c_t$ defined by the sequence of words $(w_1, \ldots, w_{t-1})$, the causal language modeling task aims to model a probability distribution over the next word\footnote[1]{We use ``token'' and ``word'' interchangeably.} $w_t$.
 Let $p_{\LM}(w_t|c_t)$ and $p_{\kNN}(w_t|c_t)$ be the probability masses computed by the LM and $\kNN$ components, respectively.
 Details on how $p_{\kNN}(w_t|c_t)$ is computed and combined with $p_{\LM}(w_t|c_t)$ to produce the final $\kNNLM$ predictions, are outlined in the following sections.

-\paragraph{Datastore creation.} Given a source domain training set $\mathcal{X}_s$, let $c_i= \{w_1, \ldots, w_{i-1}\}$ be a sequence in $\mathcal{X}_s$.
-The datastore is defined as a set of $d_s$ tuples (for each word in $\mathcal{X}_s$) $\{(\vec{c}_i, w_i)\}_{i=1}^{d_s}$, where the key $\vec{c}_i$ denotes the contextual representation of $c_i$, produced by the LM and value $w_i$ denotes the next word label in the sequence. \paragraph{\textit{k}-Nearest neighbor retrieval.} During inference, we obtain a query vector $\vec{c}_q\in{\mathbb{R}^{d_h}}$ for $\kNN$ retrieval by producing the contextual LM representation for the current sequence of tokens $c_q$.
-The neighborhood of $\vec{c}_q$ is constructed by retrieving its $k$ nearest instances from the datastore.
-Let $\mathcal{D}(\cdot): \mathbb{R}^{2d_h} \to \mathbb{R}$ refer to the distance measure\footnote[2]{In practice large-scale datastores utilize approximate search methods for retrieval which we detail more in \hyperref[setup]{Section 4.1}.} - then the $k$-nearest neighbors of $\vec{c}_q$ can be obtained by:
+\paragraph{Datastore creation:} Given a source domain training set $\mathcal{X}_s$, let $c_i= (w_1, \ldots, w_{t-1})$ be a sequence in $\mathcal{X}_s$.
+The datastore is defined as a set of $D_s$ tuples $\{(\vec{c}_i, w_i)\}_{i=1}^{D_s}$, where the key $\vec{c}_i\in{\mathbb{R}^{d_h}}$ denotes the contextual representation of $c_i$, produced by the LM and value $w_i$ denotes the next word label in the sequence. \paragraph{\textit{k}-Nearest neighbor retrieval:} During inference, we obtain a query vector $\vec{c}_q\in{\mathbb{R}^{d_h}}$ for $\kNN$ retrieval by producing the contextual LM representation for the current sequence of tokens $c_q$.
+The neighborhood of $\vec{c}_q$ is constructed by retrieving its k nearest instances from the datastore.
+Let $\mathcal{D}(\cdot): \mathbb{R}^{2d_h} \to \mathbb{R}$ refer to the distance measure\footnote[2]{In practice large-scale datastores utilize approximate search methods for retrieval, detailed further in \hyperref[setup]{Section 4.1}.}.
+The \textit{k}-nearest neighbors of $\vec{c}_q$ can be obtained by: